oezdfer/gRPCPlayground/README.md

 All gRPC clients is based on the same logic.
 They simply send an Order to the gRPC server.

+### Localhost test results

+The gRPC server and multiple gRPC clients run on the same local server (AWS).

 ```python
 python3 grcp_clients.py --no-of-clients=100000 --count=1000000